griefzz/harbour/docs/mkdocs/docs/features/logging/index.md

     Now whenever a client's Request is processed, we'll log the ip and port of the client and the requested path.

-The on_connection callback is performed before a Request is parsed.
+The [Connection](https://github.com/griefzz/harbour/blob/main/include/harbour/log/callbacks.hpp#L24) callback is performed before a Request is parsed.
 So this is a common pattern when you want more fine-grained logging of a clients connection.

 !!! warning